mcibique/vue-testing-examples/README.md

 ## Testing pyramid, dumb vs smart components, mount vs shallow

 If you are not familiar with [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), check out the article about it written by [Martin Fowler](https://martinfowler.com/).
-Usually, only writing unit tests for a VUE app is not enough, especially if you have a component with lots of logic and lots of dependencies.
+Usually, writing only unit tests for a VUE app is not enough, especially if you have a components with lots of logic and lots of dependencies.
 It would be better to test it together.
 You can try to do that in E2E tests, but E2E tests should be running against fully working and fully configured system with DB, all back-end services and without any mocks.
 That's very hard to achieve locally, and if you want to test all edge cases, E2E tests can take hours to run.
 Usually, E2E tests run after your changes were merged to master branch and were fully tested by your QA and were integrated by your CI process.
 It's not too late to spot the bugs here, but it delays delivery of your product because bug must be fixed first and go through PR, QA and CI again.

 Integration tests are a much better solution for this.
 These tests can integrate a couple of components together and allows you to mock API calls, so you can easily simulate all edge cases which you cannot achieve in E2E tests.
 Integration tests are also much faster than E2E because they don't fully load the app and don't rely on the network.